-MORRIS v.
-TANNER; MEANS v.
-NAVAJO NATION - Both of these cases are pending before the Ninth Circuit and involve equal protection and due process challenges to the Duro amendment and tribal criminal jurisdiction over non-member Indians.
-In U.S. v.
+MEANS V. NAVAJO NATION - In U.S. v.
 Lara, the U.S. Supreme Court upheld tribal criminal jurisdiction over nonmember Indians, holding that the Duro amendment is an affirmation of tribal inherent authority.
-However, the Court left open the issue of whether a tribal prosecution of nonmember Indian may be challenged based on an equal protection and/or lack of due process.
+However, the Lara Court expressly declined to answer the question of whether the tribal criminal prosecution of a nonmember Indian would violate the Due Process and Equal Protection clauses of the Fifth Amendment of the U.S. Constitution.